Looking for the best Father’s Day gifts 2021? Father’s Day is on Sunday 20 June 2020, and we’ve found the best presents for your foodie dad.

 A useful kitchen gadget for the man who has it all.
 Prop “Sid” on the side of your pan and place the lid on top to allow your pan to simmer away and let off some steam.

-Foodie experiences for Father’s Day…
+Best whiskies to buy for Father’s Day…

 Do you have a charcuterie-loving dad?
 Follow our simple step-by-step guide to make duck ham, beef jerky and bresaola for a homemade Father’s Day gift this year.